obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. figure:: /../book/network/png/network-fig-113-c.png
    :align: center
    :scale: 70

    Organisation of a BGP router

 In this figure, the router receives BGP messages on the left part of the figure, processes these messages and possibly sends BGP messages on the right part of the figure.
-A BGP router contains three important data structures :
+A BGP router contains four important data structures :

  - the `Adj-RIB-In` contains the BGP routes that have been received from each BGP peer.
 The routes in the `Adj-RIB-In` are filtered by the `import filter` before being placed in the `BGP-Loc-RIB`.
 There is one `import filter` per BGP peer.
  - the `Local Routing Information Base` (`Loc-RIB`) contains all the routes that are considered as acceptable by the router.
 The `Loc-RIB` may contain several routes, learned from different BGP peers, towards the same destination prefix.